pagekite/PyPagekite/doc/README.md

       --ports=80,443,8080 --protos=http,https \
       --domain=http,https:*.YOURDOMAIN.COM:YOURSECRET \
       --domain=http,https:*.YOUROTHERDOMAIN.NET:YOUROTHERSECRET

+(If you would like even more flexibility in how you configure which domains you provide service to, consult the [man page](MANPAGE.md) for information about the `--authdomain=` flag and external authentication apps.)

 Unfortunately, root permissions are required in order to bind ports 80 and 443, but it is possible to instruct pagekite.py to drop all privileges